Weill Cornell Bugando Program

 Misson

-Tanzania has 1 physician per 50,000 patients, the lowest ratio of physicians to patients in the world.
-Of the 49 million people living in Tanzania, approximately 34 million will never see a doctor in their lifetime.
-The mission of the Weill Cornell Medicine program in Tanzania is to improve healthcare by strengthening Weill Bugando School of Medicine and training the next generation of Tanzanian physicians and scientists.
+The mission of the Weill Cornell Medicine program in Tanzania is to improve healthcare by strengthening the program at Weill Bugando School of Medicine and training the next generation of Tanzanian physicians and scientists.

 Tanzania

-Tanzania is located on the eastern coast of sub-Saharan Africa, with a population of approximately 38 million people (Fig. 1).
-Weill Bugando is located within the Bugando Medical Centre in Mwanza.
-Mwanza, the second largest city in Tanzania, is located on the shores of Lake Victoria and is the capital of the Lake and Western regions (Fig. 2).
-Tanzania has 1 physician per 50,000 patients, the lowest ratio of physicians to patients in the world.
+Tanzania is located on the eastern coast of sub-Saharan Africa, with a population of approximately 69 million people (Fig. 1).
+Weill Bugando School of Medicine is located within the Bugando Medical Centre in Mwanza, northwest Tanzania.
+Mwanza, the second largest city in Tanzania, is located on the shores of Lake Victoria and is the capital of the Lake Zone and Western regions (Fig. 2).
+When Weill Bugando started in 2003, the country had 1 physician per 50,000 patients, the lowest ratio of physicians to patients in the world.
 Figure 3 shows a map of the world scaled to the ratio of physicians to the population of each country.
 This is compared to one physician per 390 patients in the United States.

 History

-Bugando Medical Centre serves as the tertiary referral hospital for the people of the Lake and Western regions of Tanzania (population, 13 million).
+Bugando Medical Centre (BMC) serves as the tertiary referral hospital for the people of the Lake and Western regions of Tanzania.
 BMC was built by the Catholic Church and was officially opened in December 1971.
 Since its inception, BMC local doctors and staff have shown an unwavering commitment to their patients.
 For example, Bugando Medical Centre was kept open despite the difficult conditions during the Ugandan-Tanzanian War from 1978 to 1979.

-At present, Bugando Medical Centre is a 900-bed referral and teaching hospital employing approximately 950 people, serving one-third of the country's total population of about 40 million.
+At present, Bugando Medical Centre is a 1,000-bed referral and teaching hospital employing approximately 950 people, serving about 19.6 million people.
 There are 18 clinical departments and six administrative departments.

 The relationship between Weill Cornell and Weill Bugando began over 20 years ago.
 Father Peter Le Jacq, M.D., an alumnus of Weill Cornell and also a Maryknoll priest, was an early force in the founding of the medical school.

-Weill Bugando opened in Mwanza, Tanzania in September 2003 and has been affiliated with Weill Cornell Medicine ever since.
-The medical school was named Weill Bugando in recognition of Joan and Sanford Weill’s generous support.
-Located in the Lake Victoria region of western Tanzania, it offers an MD, Master’s in Medicine, and graduate degrees.
-Its main teaching hospital is the 900-bed Bugando Medical Centre.
-Dr. Robert Peck, Weill Cornell Medicine faculty- physician is based full-time at Weill Bugando and leads Weill Cornell’s efforts in medical education.
-An additional fifty physicians from Weill Cornell Medicine travel to Tanzania each year to teach in two-month blocks.
-Since 2003, nearly one thousand Tanzanian physicians have graduated from Weill Bugando.
+Weill Bugando School of Medicine opened in Mwanza, Tanzania in September 2003 and has been affiliated with Weill Cornell Medicine ever since.
+Its main teaching hospital is the Bugando Medical Centre.
+Dr. Robert Peck and Dr. Jennifer Downs are Weill Cornell Medicine faculty-physician that lead Weill Cornell’s efforts in medical education.
+An additional twenty physicians from Weill Cornell Medicine travel to Tanzania each year to teach in two-month blocks.
+Since 2003, over two thousand Tanzanian physicians have graduated from Weill Bugando.

 Leadership Training: The Future of Weill Bugando and the Tanzanian Health Care System